Full integration of population dynamics into sustainable development with equality and respect for human rights

 -

-Proportion of population with large household expenditures on health as a share of total household expenditure or income.
+Proportion of population with large household expenditures on health as a share of total household expenditure or income (SDG indicator 3.8.2).